ntalbotdev/answerly-nuxt/README.md

 - Sign up and log in with email/password (needs email verification)
 - After signup, a profile is created in the `profiles` table
-- Visit `/` as a guest to see the welcome page; as a logged-in user, you'll see your feed.
+- Visit `/` as a guest to see the welcome page; as a logged-in user, you'll see your feed
 - Visit `/inbox` to answer questions sent to you (only published after answering)
   - Real-time updates when new questions arrive
   - Answering or deleting questions automatically removes related notifications